What is AWS Wavelength?

 Why should I use AWS Wavelength?

-How should I think about when to use AWS Wavelength, AWS Local Zones, or AWS Outposts for applications that require low latency or local data processing?
+How should I think about when to use AWS Wavelength, AWS Local Zones, or AWS Outposts for applications requiring low latency or local data processing?

-AWS is helping customers by delivering a consistent experience to support applications with low latency or local data processing requirements wherever they need to be deployed.
+AWS helps customers deliver a consistent experience to support applications with low latency or local data processing requirements wherever they are deployed.

 AWS Wavelength is designed to deliver ultra-low latency applications to 5G devices by extending AWS infrastructure, services, APIs, and tools to 5G networks.
-Wavelength embeds storage and compute inside telco providers 5G networks to help developers build new applications for 5G end users that require single-digit millisecond latency, like IoT devices, game streaming, autonomous vehicles, and live media production.
+Wavelength embeds storage and compute inside telco providers’ 5G networks to help developers build new applications for 5G end-users requiring single-digit millisecond latency, such as IoT devices, game streaming, autonomous vehicles, and live media production.

-AWS Local Zones are a new type of AWS infrastructure designed to run workloads that require single-digit millisecond latency in more locations , like video rendering and graphics intensive, virtual desktop applications.
-Not every customer wants to operate their own on-premises data center, while others may be interested in getting rid of their local data center entirely.
-Local Zones allow customers to gain all the benefits of having compute and storage resources closer to end-users, without the need to own and operate their own data center infrastructure.
+AWS Local Zones are a new type of AWS infrastructure designed to run workloads requiring single-digit millisecond latency in more locations, including video rendering and graphics intensive, virtual desktop applications.
+Not every customer wants to operate their own on-premises data center, while others may want to get rid of their local data center entirely.
+Local Zones allow customers to take advantage of all the benefits of running compute and storage resources closer to end-users, without the need to own and operate their own data center infrastructure.

-AWS Outposts is designed for workloads that need to remain on-premises due to latency requirements, where customers want that workload to run seamlessly with the rest of their other workloads in AWS.
-AWS Outposts are fully managed and configurable compute and storage racks built with AWS-designed hardware that allow customers to run compute and storage on-premises, while seamlessly connecting to AWS’s broad array of services in the cloud.
+AWS Outposts is designed for workloads that must remain on-premises due to latency requirements, but where customers want that on-prem workload to run seamlessly with their AWS workloads.
+AWS Outposts are fully managed and configurable compute and storage racks built with AWS-designed hardware, which allows customers to run compute and storage on-premises while seamlessly connecting to AWS’s broad array of cloud services.